Eel (Marvel Comics)

 The second Eel, Edward Lavell, started out as a foe of Power Man and Iron Fist, but later became a general henchman like the original Eel working for Justine Hammer's Masters of Evil and the Maggia.
 At one point Lavall appeared to have been killed, but later appeared as part of the latest incarnation of the Serpent Squad led by Sin, the daughter of the Red Skull.
-Subsequently, the Eel became part of "Serpent Solutions", the next incarnation of the Serpent Society.
+Subsequently, Eel became part of "Serpent Solutions", the next incarnation of the Serpent Society.

 Publication history

 The original Eel first appeared in Strange Tales #112 (September 1963), and was created by Stan Lee and Steve Ditko.
-The character subsequently appears in Strange Tales #117 (February 1964), Daredevil #6 (February 1965), Fantastic Four Annual #3 (1965), X-Men #22-23 (July–August 1966), Captain America #158-159 (February–March 1973), #163 (July 1973), #180-181 (December 1974-January 1975), Defenders #36-38 (June–August 1976), and Ghost Rider #21-22 (December 1976-January 1977), in which he died.
+The character subsequently appears in Strange Tales #117 (February 1964), Daredevil #6 (February 1965), Fantastic Four Annual #3 (1965), X-Men #22-23 (July–August 1966), Captain America #158-159 (February–March 1973), #163 (July 1973), #180-181 (December 1974-January 1975), Defenders #36-38 (June–August 1976), and Ghost Rider #21 (December 1976), in which he died.
 The character appeared posthumously in Alpha Flight Special Edition #1 (June 1992), Untold Tales of Spider-Man #11 (July 1996), and Marvel: Heroes and Legends #1 (October 1996).
 The original Eel received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #17, and in the Official Handbook of the Marvel Universe Master Edition #2.

 The second Eel first appeared in Power Man and Iron Fist #92 (April 1983) and was created by Kurt Busiek and Denys Cowan.

 Fictional character biography

 Leopold Stryke

 Leopold Stryke was the first criminal known as the Eel.
 In Stryke's first appearances, he battled the Human Torch when he stole a nuclear device.
 Stryke was also a teammate of Plantman, the original Porcupine, the Scarecrow and the original Unicorn when they worked as henchmen for Count Nefaria.
 He was dispatched to battle the original team of X-Men.
-He then served as a henchman of the original Mister Fear, along with the Ox, as part of the Fellowship of Fear.
+He then served as a henchman of the original Mister Fear, along with Ox, as part of the Fellowship of Fear.

 Leopold and his brother Jordan, who was the original Viper, were later members of the original Serpent Squad.
 This first lineup battled Captain America.
 Leopold also aided the Serpent Squad in a plot to raise the continent of Lemuria.
 They battled the original Nomad and Namor the Sub-Mariner.
 When Madame Hydra reorganized the second Serpent Squad, Leopold remained unaware that she had murdered his brother and taken his alias.

-Leopold Stryke is fatally mutilated in Las Vegas by the Gladiator, who was sent to acquire a disintegrator ray that the Eel had in his possession.
+Leopold Stryke is fatally mutilated in Las Vegas by the Gladiator, who was sent to acquire a disintegrator ray that Eel had in his possession.